 - Ammonia Avenue (1984) - Based on the tension between the scientific community and the public, as well as a general theme of failure to communicate.
 (Notable Songs: "Prime Time", "Since the Last Goodbye", "Don't Answer Me", "You Don't Believe")

 - Vulture Culture (1984) - About the selfishness and dishonesty of modern culture.
-(Notable Songs: "Let's Talk About Me," "The Eagle Will Rise Again," "Days Are Numbers (The Traveler)")
+(Notable Songs: "Let's Talk About Me", "Days Are Numbers (The Traveler)", "Hawkeye")

 - Stereotomy (1985) - About the pressures of modern life.
 (Notable Songs: "Stereotomy", "Limelight", "Where's the Walrus?")

-- Gaudi (1987) - Inspired by Catalan architect Antoni Gaudi, especially his Sagrada Familia basilica in Barcelona.
-(Notable Songs: "La Sagrada Familia," "Standing on Higher Ground")
+- Gaudi (1987) - Inspired by Catalan architect Antoni Gaudi, especially his Sagrada Família basilica in Barcelona.
+(Notable Songs: "La Sagrada Familia", "Standing on Higher Ground", "Inside Looking Out")

 "I am the trope in the sky, looking at you...":